 The divided workplace

 The essay looks at the ‘dead hand of male domination’ in contemporary society and the problems this poses for both sexes.
 It argues that as technological progress causes major shifts in the labour market and previously male-dominated, manual labour occupations are in decline, men at the bottom of society are becoming increasingly economically marginalised.
 This, in part, is attributed to the difficulties some men are experiencing in adapting to the changing job market, in which the list of working class jobs expected to grow consists predominantly of female dominated, social and care roles.
-While the percentage of women in work has increased by over 10% since 1971 to around 68%,
+While the percentage of women in work has increased by over 10% since 1971 to around 68%, the proportion of men with a job has declined from 92% to 77% in the same period.

 It is, I think, important not to overstate the extent to which this trend is evidence of the withering of male domination.
 The gender segregation of professions still works very much in favour of men, as jobs traditionally done by women remain chronically underpaid and undervalued.
 While 78% of those working in health and social care for example, a low paid sector, are women, 88% of those working in STEM (Science, Technology, Engineering and Maths), a high-paying sector, are men.
 Furthermore, due to women’s association with the domestic realm they are often still expected to do the bulk of household duties alongside working full time hours, effectively working a ‘double shift.’
 To add to that, if the UN’s predictions are correct the gender pay gap is not set to close for another 70 years.
 We haven’t exactly seen a reverse in gender inequality just yet.